TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ErrorAndExceptionHandling/Img-57Configuration/ExtendingTheErrorAndExceptionHandling/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to register your own error or exception handler, simply include the class and insert its name to “productionExceptionHandler”, “debugExceptionHandler” or “errorHandler”.
+If you want to register your own error or exception handler, simply include the class and insert its name to "productionExceptionHandler", "debugExceptionHandler" or "errorHandler".

 **Example:**